evanbrooks/evanbrooks.github.com/project/resume.md

-# Experience
+# Education

 ### Rhode Island School of Design *Fall 2009 – present*

-Studying Graphic Design with courses in Industrial Design
+BFA Graphic Design with courses in Industrial Design

 ### Brown University *Fall 2012 – Present*

 Courses in computer science

+### California College of the Arts *Summer 2008*

+Pre-college program in Industrial Design, one of 5 students awarded a scholarship for outstanding achievement.

+# Experience

 ### Designer at Locu *Fall 2010 – Spring 2012*